French frigate Surveillante (1778): Fate

 In December 1796, Surveillante took part in the Expédition d'Irlande.
 Badly damaged in a storm and not seaworthy enough to return to France, she was scuttled in Bantry Bay on the coast of County Cork, Ireland.

 Discovery of the wreck

 After the 1979 Whiddy Island disaster, the wreck of Surveillante was found in 23 m of water.
 The wreck is now a memorial, and a 1/6 model of the ship is now on display at Bantry.
+The wreck site has been investigated by maritime archaeologists from Ulster University and was found to be exceptionally well-preserved.